 This article will alert you to ways the process can either speed up or bog down as a result, and how, if possible, to avoid the latter.

-Let’s assume that you have a green card now (are a lawful permanent resident).
-U.S. immigration law lets you apply for immigrant visas (green cards) on behalf of your foreign-born spouse, children under the age of 21, and unmarried children over the age of 21.
-These applications fall into two categories: “F2A” for spouses and children under 21,and “F2B” for unmarried children over the age of 21.
+Let's assume that you have a green card now (are a lawful permanent resident).
+U.S. immigration law lets you apply for immigrant visas (green cards) on behalf of your foreign-born spouse, your children under the age of 21, and your unmarried children over the age of 21.
+These applications fall into two categories: "F2A" for spouses and children under 21, and "F2B" for unmarried children over the age of 21.

 After you start the immigration process for any of these relatives (by filing a petition on USCIS Form I-130), they will likely be placed onto a waiting list.
 That's because they are in the so-called "family preference" categories of the visa system, as opposed to being "immediate relatives" of a U.S. citizen.

-Family preference relatives face annual limits on visas, and thus long waits.
+Family preference relatives face annual limits on visas, and thus potentially long waits, depending on demand.
 (How Long Is the Wait for Your Priority Date to Become Current provides details.)

-In the past, the long waits created problems for children of LPRs turning 21, because they dropped into category F2B, where the waits tend to be longer than in F2A.
+In the past, the typically long waits for immigrant visas created problems for children of LPRs turning 21, because they dropped into category F2B, where the waits tend to be longer than in F2A.

 To deal with this, Congress passed the Child Status Protection Act (CSPA).
-Under that law, the F2A child’s age freezes as of the filing date of the I-130 petition.
-So, a child whose petition was filed prior to his or her 21st birthday remains, on paper, a child under the age of 21 throughout the whole process, in category 2A; if, that is, the parent remains an LPR.
+Under that law, the F2A child's age freezes as of the filing date of the I-130 petition.
+So, a child whose petition was filed prior to the child's 21st birthday remains, on paper, a child under the age of 21 throughout the whole process, in category 2A; if, that is, the parent remains an LPR.

-After filing an I-130 petition, the lawful permanent resident petitioner might become eligible to apply for naturalization.
+After filing an I-130 petition for a child, the lawful permanent resident petitioner might become eligible to apply for naturalization.
 For most purposes, this is a good idea.
-Becoming a citizen means that you can petition for more people.
-And if you're already petitioned for a spouse, that I-130 petition will convert to an application for an immediate relative of a U.S. citizen, and the process will move more quickly thereafter.
+Becoming a citizen means that you can petition for more categories of family member.
+And if you've already petitioned for a spouse, that I-130 petition will convert to an application for an immediate relative of a U.S. citizen, and the process might move more quickly thereafter.

 For a child, however, the effect of your naturalizing isn't guaranteed.
 It will depend on the child's age when it occurs.
 When a petitioner naturalizes, the government counts the child's age from the date of naturalization instead of the date of filing the application.
 This can cause the application to change category, which doesn't always speed things up, as described below.